wooosh/tui-puppet/readme.md

 ```
 usage: tuitest [-r] <command_file> <executable> <arguments to executable>
   -r | show the terminal state on stderr
+     |   this is designed to be used with xterm-truecolor with the following
+     |   set in .Xresources:
+     |
+     |    *VT100.allowWindowOps: true
 ```

 The command file format is relatively simple.
 Each line contains a single